amis92/RecordGenerator/docs/analyzers/rules/RecordGen1000.md

 ---
 title: RecordGen1000
-description: Record must be partial
+description: Record type and all containing types must be partial
 category: Usage
 severity: Error
 ---

 ## Cause

-The class marked with [Record] (or its containing class) is not partial.
+The type marked with `[Record]` (or its containing type) is not `partial`.

 ## Reason for rule

-Code generation creates a partial class with backing code in another file.
+Code generation creates a partial type with backing code in another file.
 If this rule is violated, there will be a compilation error [CS0260](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/cs0260).

 ## How to fix violations